-The official story claims that this town was named after a city in Panama, but the fact Michigan is home to places like “Brown City," “Flushing" and “Colon" suggest a horrifying pattern.
+The official story claims that this town was named after a city in Panama, but the fact that Michigan is home to places like “Brown City,” “Flushing” and “Colon” suggests a horrifying pattern.

 Nobody knows for sure where the name of this city comes from, but I do know where to host a Legally Blonde 20th anniversary party.

-This city was named after a highway called Rainbow Drive and has been inadvertently fighting for LGBT rights ever since.
+This city was named after a highway called Rainbow Drive and has been inadvertently advocating for LGBTQ+ rights ever since.